What Is a Neurosurgeon?

-Neurosurgeons are medical specialists who treat injuries, diseases and congenital disorders of the brain and spinal cord.
-They perform surgical procedures to treat and heal a variety of conditions, such as tumors, blood clots and traumatic injuries.
-These surgeons must be capable of remaining calm and focused in life-or-death situations.
+Neurosurgeons are medical specialists who treat injuries, diseases, and congenital disorders of the brain and spinal cord.
+They perform surgical procedures to treat and heal a variety of conditions, such as tumors, blood clots, and traumatic injuries.
+One of many neurosurgeon qualifications includes the capability to remain calm and focused in life-or-death situations.
 They are often required to work on call to fulfill emergency care needs.

 Sources: *U.S. Bureau of Labor Statistics, American Association of Neurological Surgeons

 The neurosurgeon career path takes significant commitment and perseverance, with many years of school and residency required.

 Neurosurgeon education requirements begin with the foundation of an undergraduate degree.
 While there is not a specific degree required for bachelor's level study, aspiring neurosurgeons might choose to concentrate their coursework in advanced biological sciences, such as a bachelor's degree in biomedical science to meet admission requirements for medical school.
 They must graduate from an accredited bachelor's degree program with pre-med prerequisite courses, such as microbiology, biochemistry, and human anatomy.
 Most medical schools require a grade point average of at least 3.5 and may choose only those candidates who rank at the top of their graduating class.

 During their junior year of study, aspiring neurosurgeons must take the Medical College Admission Test (MCAT).
 This exam allows medical schools to evaluate a candidate's training through a skills assessment and a set of multiple-choice questions.
 Then students must submit their applications via mail or through an online service administered by the Association of American Medical Colleges (AAMC) and the American Association of Colleges of Osteopathic Medicine (AACOM).